-Aritzo - Gennargentu - Oliena - 59 miles - Mountains
+Aritzo - Gennargentu - Oliena - 50 or 59 miles - Mountains

 No cycling day - Tiscali - Hike or Rest Day

 Today we have the chance to get to know this part of Sardinia more intimately, both its beauty and its history, by hiking to a Bronze Age Nuragic site shrouded in nature.
 The walk to the doline (sinkhole) and the remains of the village of Tiscali only takes a couple of hours, and is about 6 miles with ~2,000 ft of elevation gain.
 The environment is quite wild; this means that it’s not the easiest walk for those who are not used to walking in the Supramonte area, on trails of rock and limestone.
 Regardless, Tiscali is one of the most popular destinations for hikers in Sardinia.
 If you prefer we can guide you along an easier hiking route, because the entire Lanaittu Valley and the surrounding area are rich in important settlements from the era of the ancient Nuragic civilization, and even caves with evidence of the Paleolithic era.

 Oliena - Santa Maria Navarrese - 47 mls - Mountains